Constriction ring syndrome: Diagnosis

-The diagnosis of constriction ring syndrome can be confirmed with an ultrasonography.
+Diagnosis of constriction ring syndrome can be confirmed with an ultrasonography.
 The clinical manifestations can be extremely variable.
 It could be a single or multiple manifestation.
 This can be confirmed at the end of the first trimester or at the beginning of the second trimester.
-But not every patient will be diagnosed at that moment, most will get this diagnosis at birth.
+However, not every patient will be diagnosed at that moment; most will be diagnosed at birth.

 Individual strands are small and hard to see on ultrasound, so bands are detected indirectly because of the constrictions and swelling upon limbs or digits.
 Misdiagnosis is also common, so if there are any signs of amniotic bands, further detailed ultrasound tests should be done to assess the severity.
 3D ultrasound and MRI can be used for more detailed and accurate diagnosis of bands and the resulting damage/danger to the fetus.

 Decreased fetal movement could be a sign of a serious problem which may include ABS.
 It is rare but possible for the membrane to become wrapped around the placenta or the neck of the baby in the womb causing strangulation and death.

-There is a strong relationship between ABS and clubfoot (also called "talipes").
+There is a strong relationship between ABS and clubfoot (also called talipes).
 31.5% of clubfoot cases can be correlated with ABS, with 20% occurring bilaterally.
 Other abnormalities found with ABS include: clubhands, cleft lip, and/or cleft palate, and hemangioma.